 And this is the chemical process of glycation.
 The protein that the lysine molecule brought to the party is now glycated (i.e., protein bound to glucose).
 The chemical process we just went through is not easily reversible and this protein-bound-to-glucose structure is now termed an advanced glycation end product (AGE).

-Whoa!
-Stop the AGEing!
+Whoa, stop the AGEing!

-But if all that is not enough to motivate us to cut out the sugar (because, for some, health outcomes just aren’t enough of a motivating factor), we can look at it through a more vain lens.
+But if all that is not enough to motivate us to cut down the sugar (because, for some, health outcomes just aren’t enough of a motivating factor), we can look at it through a more vain lens.
 Promoting the production of AGEs actually does accelerate aging.

 Related Blogs: